adi2004sz/DSPLabs-Project-MPU6050/README.md

 Using a Digital Logic Analyzer is recommended for debugging.
 We used the Saleae Logic Pro 16, which helped us capture and analyze I2C signals for effective troubleshooting.

 ## **Authors**
-This project was developed under the guidance of Valentin Satangaciu at DspLabs.
+This project was developed under the guidance of Valentin Stangaciu at DspLabs.

 Project Authors: